-- C. The University agrees to provide the URA-AFT, on a monthly basis, with the posted job vacancy notification for every position that was posted in that month and will provide a copy of each generic position summary for union titles when and if they are developed. - D. The University further agrees to provide the URA-AFT, by way of being copied on emails to employees, notifications of all reclassifications within the union and notifications of in-grade salary adjustments within the union.
+- 12. 10 or 12 month 13.
+Workweek Designation - 25.
+Temporary appointment end date (if applicable) - C. The University agrees to provide the URA-AFT, on a monthly basis, with the posted job vacancy notification for every position that was posted in that month and will provide a copy of each generic position summary for union titles when and if they are developed. - D. The University further agrees to provide the URA-AFT, by way of being copied on emails to employees, notifications of all reclassifications within the union and notifications of in-grade salary adjustments within the union.